Isofuran

-Isofurans are nonclassic eicosanoids formed nonenzymatically by free radical mediated peroxidation of arachidonic acid.
+Isofurans are a family of organic compounds termed nonclassic eicosanoids.
+They arise nonenzymatically by free radical peroxidation of arachidonic acid.
 The isofurans are similar to the isoprostanes and are formed under similar conditions, but contain a substituted tetrahydrofuran ring.
 The concentration of oxygen affects this process; at elevated oxygen concentrations, the formation of isofurans is favored whereas the formation of isoprostanes is disfavored.